thindil/bob/README.md

 Explanation:

+* `- include: [path]`  - Optional entry.
+Add it, if you want to include any other Bob's configuration file.
+Path must be absolute or relative to the current configuration file.
 * `-command:`          - Each command for Bob must starts from this line.
                          Each configuration file may have as much as you want commands defined.